sabyrzhan/angular-fundamentals/README.md

   * 2 ways of injecting dependency into a class: InjectionToken and Inject decorator.
   * 2 ways of declaring providers: useValue -- use existing global variable or instance, useClass -- long version of declaring provider using class name

+Chapter 12:
+  * using Directives to process elements by custom attributes
+  * calling native JS code (for example jQuery) in Angular
+  * creating providers using native JS objects with useValue

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.